Tags

 This one was Burnt.

-In the darkness, I woke with a knock, my heart beating fast.
-The light was switched on before I knew I had done it and I was high-alert and wide awake.
-I was on the couch.
-I’d nodded off there in my work clothes because I’d kept postponing the moment when I had to go to the bedroom.
-I heard a noise, I knew I wasn’t alone in the room anymore, someone was here with me, It has to be Vivan.
-He has to come back at some point and it’s been over a month already then I saw him, still smiling, it infuriated me.
-“You really got some nerve, Smiling after all this!”
-I snapped.
+In the darkness, I woke with a knock, my heart was beating fast.
+The light was switched on before I knew I had done it and I was on high alert and wide awake.
+I was still on the couch.
+I must have dozed off here in my work clothes because I have kept postponing going to the bedroom.
+I heard a noise, I knew I wasn’t alone in the room anymore, someone was here with me, it has to be Vivan.
+He has to come back at some point and it’s been over a month already then I saw him, still smiling which infuriated me.

 “What do mean, I came through the door.”
+He asserted.

-Vivan isn’t smiling anymore, he is confused and sad.
-Then he gazed at my Note pad on the table.
 “Why do you do that?”
 He nodded towards it, trying to change the subject.

 I played dumb “What?”

-“Writing, what it is to you?”
+“Writing, what it is to you?” he seemed genuinely curious now.

 He moved his head as if he understood or was he disagreeing?
 I couldn’t tell through all the tears.

+“Don’t go, please, Come back, I need you.”
 I bawled but he vanished into the thin air.

 Smudged badly with tears, no one but him know what was written.